-- 1. Plan for a commissioning process (in large multi-unit buildings only) that will ensure that heating, ventilating and air-conditioning (HVAC) systems perform in conformity with design intent. - 2.
-Commissioning Agent to provide Testing and Balancing Reports/Commissioning of systems in large multi-unit buildings only (i.e. Boilers and Furnaces greater than 200,000 BTU's will require commissioning).
-At a minimum, manufacturer start-up reports shall be required for all new furnace, boiler and HVAC equipment regardless of project size. - 3.
-Housekeeping pads 4" thick concrete to be provided for all mechanical equipment where not installed on lifts or wall mounted. - 4.
-Ductwork shall be sealed with liquid mastic.
-Duct tape is unacceptable. - 5.
+- 1. Ductwork shall be sealed with liquid mastic.
+Duct tape is unacceptable. - 2.
 Ductwork and/or mechanical piping shall be soffited or boxed with solid construction material within all dwelling unit living spaces.
-Exposed spiral ductwork will be reviewed on a case-by-case basis and is encouraged in mill conversion buildings and commercial areas with high ceilings. - 6.
+Exposed spiral ductwork will be reviewed on a case-by-case basis and is encouraged in mill conversion buildings and commercial areas with high ceilings. - 3.
 Air Conditioning Sleeves While not mandatory, inclusion of through-wall sleeves to accommodate future air conditioning units is allowable for inclusion in new developments.
 If sleeves are installed, dedicated electrical service outlets shall be furnished to operate air conditioning units.
-Sleeves shall be insulated to the same R-value as the wall and weather sealed.
+Sleeves shall be insulated, and weather sealed.
 A minimum of (2) AC sleeves per unit shall be installed and should be in the Living Room and/or Master Bedroom.
 Air Conditioner units are not considered standard equipment.
 If AC sleeves are not installed, then the owner must provide heavy duty AC brackets for future window AC installs.
 Specified brackets shall not void window warranties.
 In addition, developments that do not install AC sleeves, but have only one egress window located in any unit area, must utilize code compliant air conditioners that do not restrict window egresses in accordance with HUD's Uniform Physical Condition Standards (UPCS).
-Dedicated AC outlets shall be installed underneath at-least one LR & MBR window regardless of whether or not sleeves are installed.

-- 7. Provide bathrooms with Energy Star rated continuous run or Smart Flow technology exhaust fan and light with integral timer and timer controls.
+Dedicated AC outlets shall be installed underneath at-least one LR & MBR window regardless of whether or not sleeves are installed. - 4.
+Provide bathrooms with Energy Star rated continuous run or Smart Flow technology exhaust fan and light with integral timer and timer controls.
 Separate ceiling exhaust fan and light fixture with same function are an acceptable alternate.
 Ventilation must provide a minimum of 15 CFM per person (# occupants = # bedrooms +1).
-Sones: ≤ 1 for continuous run fans and ≤ 3 for intermittent fans. - 8.
+Sones: ≤ 1 for continuous run fans and ≤ 3 for intermittent fans. - 5.
 Exhaust kitchen and bath moisture and odors to exterior.
-Recirculating range hoods are not acceptable. - 9.
-Seal all utility penetrations with corrosion and rodent proof materials. - 10.
-Install mechanical vents that penetrate buildings on painted blocking and locate at side or rear elevations of the building or rear roof areas, wherever possible.
-Vents should be modest in scale and color that blends into or compliments the façade.
+Bathroom fan does not have to be continuous run if there is an alternate ERV system.
+Recirculating range hoods are not acceptable unless an alternative ERV system is installed. - 6.
+Seal all utility penetrations with corrosion and rodent proof materials. - 7.
+Install ductwork in unconditioned spaces when no other solution is possible. - a.
+When ducts must be located in unconditioned spaces, insulate to R-6 insulation at minimum.